Overton-on-Dee: St Mary the Virgin Church and its yew trees

-At 1,500 to 2,000 years old, the oldest tree predates the church, whose earliest stonework is probably Norman.
 In 1992 the village celebrated the 700th anniversary of the granting of a Royal Charter to Overton by Edward I in 1292 with a royal visit from Elizabeth II, who planted a new yew tree.

 Buildings and heritage

 Overton has a fine collection of 18th and 19th-century buildings, many of which are listed as buildings of architectural or historic interest.
 Even the old telephone box has been "listed".
 The village centre is also designated as a Conservation Area.

 Most of the village was once owned by the Bryn-y-pys Estate.
 The 1848 sale particulars, with 4300 acre and a majority of the houses and farms in the village, run to several pages.
 It was made clear that the estate wielded "Great Political Influence", as without the secret ballot at general elections, the purchaser, who would be virtually everyone's landlord, was guaranteed of a place in Parliament.